ConorTighe/Data-rep-project-2015-API-Model/README.md

 | GET | Retrieve filtered data |
 | :---|----------------------- |

+You could get the whole dataset with http://galwayCourts.com/Basketball/all

 The following URL will search for a tennis court by ID: http://galwayCourts.com/Tennis/id=1

 #### Result: